The Beaver Hat, 1908

 Frank Bramley joined the artists’ colony at Newlyn in 1884 where he painted subjects based on the local Cornish fishing community, often using a limited tonal range.
 Bramley left Newlyn in 1894 and retired to Grasmere in 1900, after which his style became much looser in technique.

 This self-portrait is an example of his later, more impressionistic manner, which results in a work of some bravura.
-Painted for his wife, it seems to capture the warm-hearted nature of the man, which an obituary in the Times recalled as ‘modest, quiet, sweet and gentle.’
-Sadly Bramley succumbed to a long, debilitating illness shortly after painting this picture and died in 1915 at the age of 58.
+Painted for his wife, it seems to capture the warm-hearted nature of the man, described in an obituary in the Times as ‘modest, quiet, sweet and gentle.’
+Sadly Bramley succumbed to a long, debilitating illness shortly after painting this picture and died in 1915 aged 58.

 542 mm x 408 mm x 22 mm